graycoreio/mage2docker/docs/arch/dolphin.md

 For the longest time, Graycore engineers (and external users who use Mage2Docker) have had to suffer mechanical differences between local Magento 2 environments depending upon which operating system the developer happens to be using.

-For example, MacOS developers had to either have both PHP and Composer installed in their host enviromments or [suffer the wrath of Docker-for-Mac file system performance issues.](https://github.com/docker/roadmap/issues/7)
+For example, MacOS developers had to either have both PHP and Composer installed in their host environments or [suffer the wrath of Docker-for-Mac file system performance issues.](https://github.com/docker/roadmap/issues/7)

 In addition, developers working on Windows had to use WSL2 in order to get started.
 While WSL2 is a wonderful product, it adds additional complexity on top of an already complicated setup.